 The Darkness Haunted House

-Things to be aware of in Darkness are the spinning tunnel and the strobe lights.
+The Darkness attraction did appear to us to be slightly darker than other haunted houses, but not by a lot.
+Things to be aware of in this attraction are the spinning tunnel and the strobe lights.
 Both can be fun, unless you suffer from motion sickness or are prone to seizures.

-TIP #1: While you’re waiting in line, to kill time (pun intended) and to provide context to what you’re about to see and enhance the experience, read the Back Story.
+TIP #1: While you’re waiting in line, to kill time (pun intended) and to provide context to what you’re about to see and enhance the experience, read the backstory.

-TIP #2: If you don’t like the idea of walking along a pathway in a circular tube where the walls are spinning around and making you feel like you’re spinning too, you might want to avoid this haunted house.
 Just before we entered a couple of years ago a teenage boy went running out in a panic saying he couldn’t go in – he knew the tunnel would make him too dizzy, and possibly sick, and that there was no way he’d be able to make it to the other end.
-Fortunately the spinning tunnel is at the very start of the attraction, so it’s easy to back out if you don’t like it.
-On the downside, however, it’s no fun waiting in line for up to an hour or more to then turn around and not go in.

 Fright Nights Fear Sign